idanre1/audioStreamArduino/README.md

  4. Each time the host send command opcode it sends the next TRANSFER_SIZE audio samples to fill the Arduino's receive pingpong buffer.

+## More implementations
+I developed this code in stages.
+I also provide some major implementation which might hele somebody
+### hfile
+ Streaming arduino same file as Smith implementation.
+ Also remote SW is provided.
+### arduinoMaster
+ Code is more close to Matthew implementation.
+ Also remote SW is provided.
+ Biggest effort was **auto convert** wav file on the fly.
+ __Notice inside music there is a convert.sh file__ that outputs 8bit PCM file from original, still in wav file format.
+ The play file can handle this wav file completely!
+#### Remote Host
+ 1. Sends 10 bytes of data representing the number of samples.
+Each byte is 1 digit of an unsigned long.
+ 2. Each time the host recieves a byte it sends the next 128 audio samples to fill the Arduino's receive buffer.